Karl Goehring: Coaching career

 Goehring had offers to play in Germany in the 2009–10 season, but instead of waiting to see if more opportunities arose closer to the beginning of the season on July 24, 2009, he retired from professional hockey to begin his career in coaching.
 He took up an assistant coaching role with the Syracuse Crunch of the AHL, with whom he set franchise records for most games played by a goaltender (176) and wins (78) during his four-year stint with the team as a player.
 The Crunch later let go Goehring and the rest of their coaching staff.
 He returned to the Crunch before the 2017-18 season following Crunch goaltending coach David Alexander's departure to the St. Louis Blues.

-After two seasons with the Crunch, he returned to his alma-mater to become a full-time assistant coach with the UND Fighting Hawks.
+After two seasons with the Crunch, he returned to his alma mater to become a full-time assistant coach with the UND Fighting Hawks.
+Goehring was not retained by incoming UND head coach Dane Jackson after Brad Berry was fired, and announced that he would not return to UND for the following season on March 31, 2025.
+Goehring was hired as an assistant coach at St. Thomas under head coach Enrico Blasi in August 2025.

 Personal life

-Goehring is the father to Lily Kate (Lily Kate Goehring) who won episode 4 of NBC's Dancing with Myself.
+Goehring is the father of Lily Kate (Lily Kate Goehring), who won episode 4 of NBC's Dancing with Myself.